 As a precaution, keep an up-to-date list of all the medications you are taking on your person at all times.
 Your pharmacist can easily print out a copy for you.
 Show the list to any healthcare professionals you consult.
 It can also be worth wearing a medical bracelet or necklace that indicates you are on anticoagulants—a crucial piece of information if ever you require emergency care.

 Got questions or concerns about your anticoagulant treatment?
-Don’t hesitate to take advantage of your pharmacist’s expertise.
+Don’t hesitate to take advantage of your pharmacist’s knowledge.

 The information contained herein is provided for informational purposes only and is not intended to provide complete information on the subject matter or to replace the advice of a health professional.
 This information does not constitute medical consultation, diagnosis or opinion and should not be interpreted as such.
 Please consult your health care provider if you have any questions about your health, medications or treatment.